sharovatov/teamlead/articles/happiness.md

 # Developers happiness

-Studies prove that unhappy developer are less productive and have a higher risk of leaving the company.
+Studies prove that unhappy developers are less productive and have a higher risk of leaving the company.

 I’ve seen so many teams where developers were unhappy and ‘forced themselves’ to work.
 Forcing is counter-productive; our managers’ duty is to make sure our teams are as productive as possible.

-In this article, I will review studies related to happiness and productivity and try advising on how to get rid of things damaging your team.

-I'll start with this [overview study](https://www.researchgate.net/publication/332494069_Happiness_and_the_productivity_of_software_engineers) from Daniel Graziotin (Universität Stuttgart) and Fabian Fagerholm at Aalto University.
+There’s a great [overview study](https://www.researchgate.net/publication/332494069_Happiness_and_the_productivity_of_software_engineers) from Daniel Graziotin (Universität Stuttgart) and Fabian Fagerholm at Aalto University.
 The study tries to answer the big question — are happy developers more productive?

-And it seems the answer is ‘yes’ — they are more productive when happy.
+And the answer is: yes, they are more productive when happy.

 Now let’s see what the study shows as reasons for developers’ unhappiness.